klasnordmark/audio_oscillator/README.md

 # audio_oscillator
-Simple oscillator for digital audio synthesizers.
+A simple oscillator for usage in digital audio synthesizers.
+Documentation and testbench coming soon.